Designing a School System from the Ground Up

 An online Teacher Resource Center includes a database of more than 18,000 custom lesson plans based on a progressive new teaching approach.
 The center helps teachers learn their craft and gives them a chance to connect across the network.

 The project has allowed Innova to open more schools at an affordable cost to families, ultimately giving more of Peru’s youth the chance to compete in the global economy.
-This comprehensive approach to system design ranks as one of Latin America’s most ambitious privately funded educational projects, and is on track to become the largest private school network in the region by 2018.
-To date, Innova has opened 35 schools, with more than 26,000 students enrolled.
+This comprehensive approach to system design ranks as one of Latin America’s most ambitious privately funded educational projects, and is on track to become the largest private school network in the region.
+To date, Innova has opened 63 schools in Peru that are serving more than 50,000 students.